edeforas/BeeDNN/README.md

 - Dense, with or without bias
 - GlobalGain, GlobalBias, GlobalAffine, Gain, Bias, Affine
 - Softmax, Softmin
-- PRelu, RRelu, PELU, TERELU
+- PRelu, RRelu, PELU, TERELU, CRelu
 - Layers and activations are decoupled and can be in any order

 2D layers: